 See below for tips and information to keep you healthy while spending your time at home.

-In the meantime, there are some things you can do on your own without any guidance from me whatsoever: Supplements that may be useful (follow links for more information):
+There are some things you can do on your own for general immune health: Supplements that may be useful (follow links for more information):

 Support your digestive system:

 Staying warm and listening to our grandmothers about catching cold.In Chinese medicine, we call colds and flus "wind invasions," the ancient theory being that these pathogens come in from the environment.
 We don't "catch colds" just from being cold, but when we are cold we are more susceptible--this is integral to Chinese medicine and is also supported by mainstream medical thought as well.
 Here is an article discussing the link between climate and areas hardest hit by the pandemic.
 Staying active while also avoiding large groups